My Secret Feelings

 Let me explain what is going on here.

 Avery and I have a very complex relationship.
 We're not exactly friends even if that's what its like.
 We're more like ranting buddies; whenever something bad happens we listen to each other.
 Its a good system.
 I guess you could say we were friends in a way, but we rarely contacted each other outside of school.
 Avery had her own set of friends, and I also had a few acquaintances.
+We would sit together during lunch whenever we had issues and would work it out together.

 I shook my head.